cricanr/eventReceive/README.md

 and will afterwards cast these events to Google Protocol Buffer events and send them over a TCP/IP using MQTT protocol.

+The events received which are sent over the MQTT queue are received by a Kotlin service that will handle them and persist them to a datasource.
+The transfer is done using PROTOBUF format.
+Link to repo: https://github.com/cricanr/eventPersist

 Architecture & code notes:
 ======